Author’s note: For several years, I worked with children with autism and their families all over the United States, providing ABA therapy.

 I hope my experience as a Registered Behavior Technician will help you answer your questions about autism!

-So, your family member just received an autism diagnosis, or perhaps you’re waiting for the results of autism testing, and you’re fairly certain of the outcome.
+So, your family member just received an autism diagnosis, or perhaps you’re waiting for the results of autism testing and are fairly certain of the outcome.
 What do you do after you find out your child has autism?

 However long the journey may seem, the beginning starts with one simple step: acceptance.